4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/disjointSet/README.md

 ## Notes
-Disjoint Set is a data structure designed to keep track of a set of elements partitioned into a number of non-overlapping subsets. **It is not suited for handling duplicates** and so our implementation ignores duplicates.
+Disjoint Set is a data structure designed to keep track of a set of elements partitioned into a number of non-overlapping subsets. **It is not suited for handling duplicates**, so our implementation ignores duplicates.